 A little while ago I did a post about the worry tree as a tool for managing worry, and my friends at WeDIDIt mentioned that the idea the worry is productive can be a trap that leads to endless worry and rumination.
 Hence this post – "should" you worry, ruminate, self-criticize, or engage in other… Continue reading “Should” You Worry About Things?

 In this series, I dig a little deeper into the meaning of psychological terms.
-This week's term: anosognosia I wouldn't be surprised if you haven't heard this term before, so let's break it down.
+This week's term is anosognosia.
+I wouldn't be surprised if you haven't heard this term before, so let's break it down.
 Agnosia is an inability to recognize people or things.
 Nosology is the classification of diseases.
-Throw the two together, and you … Continue reading What is… anosognosia?
+Throw the two together, and… Continue reading What is… anosognosia?

-Yesterday I outlined some of the common types of cognitive distortions.
+In yesterday's post, I outlined some of the common types of cognitive distortions.
 It's one thing to know about them, but actually recognizing them in ourselves can be a lot harder to do.
-It's all well and good to try to look for evidence against a possibly distorted thought, but what if there is a preponderance of … Continue reading Cognitive distortions: Getting personal
+It's all well and good to try to look for evidence against a possibly distorted thought, but what if there is a… Continue reading Cognitive distortions: Getting personal

 One of the (many) things I'm working on is checking myself on my thought gremlins – depression-related misinterpretations of things happening around me.
 Not stopping the misinterpretations (I'm nowhere close to being ready for that yet), but noticing them for what they are.
 This past weekend I was exchanging emails with someone in my life… Continue reading Reining in the thought gremlins